<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 Whether you end up with an ideal negotiation where both parties are

-happy with the results or one that is strongly influenced by the Strength of
+happy with the results or one that is strongly influenced by the Strength

-the Negotiating Position of one side or the other, both sides need to work to
+the Negotiating Position of one side or the other, both sides need

 retain the basic elements of a win-win whenever possible.
-Otherwise they
+Otherwise

 risk a return to Resolution by Strength.